AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

     * "cpus" : int > 0.
 Optional.
 Number of tasks to run simultaneously for this step.
 If not set, the "global" value will be used.
 Building contacts tables may require a lot of RAM (~10G per table with 20 million contacts) so we advice against running big number of simultaneous tasks for this step.
     * "mode": memory-efficienct toggling option.
 Default is "fast".
 Supported values:
         * "fast" : load all data in ram at once.
-        * "low-mem" : process data ina  slower fashion, but more RAM-friendly.
+        * "low-mem" : process data in a slower fashion, but more RAM-friendly.

 <a name="minimalconfig"></a>
 ### Minimal config example